nakmuaycactus/LabOps/README.md

-# autoAD: Automated Active Directory and Linux Home Lab
+# LabOpsX: Automation and Security testing playground

 ## Introduction

-This project aims to deploy a combined fully functional Windows Active Directory and multi-flavoured Linux home lab with the run of a script.
-This project combines the use of Packer, Terraform and Ansible together with an ESXi and (somewhat optionally) vCenter setup to - firstly - create baseline images for several Windows and Linux flavours and - secondly - provision the baseline images into automated VMs.
+This repo is a fusion of smaller initiatives, forming an ongoing journey with automated infrastructure and logging.
+It uses Packer, Terraform, and Ansible on an ESXi and vCenter instance (both 8.0; trial versions) to spin up, configure, and customise Windows and Linux systems.
+Falco, Auditd, and Apache logging are enabled for Linux hosts, along with Auditbeat as an optional log shipper (uses Auditd).
+Event logs are used for Windows and are configured to include the most important log sources (documented but not currently automated).
+Finally, there is an adversary simulation proof-of-concept using a custom C# Sliver C2 stager.

 ### Features